OskarCosimo/FreedomTranslate-WP/README.md

 You’ll find:
 - 🔁 A button to **clear the translation cache**.
+- Choose which target languages are allowed (restrict visible languages).
+- Excluded words (settings words that no need translations)
+- Changing URL and port (also enable local or remote url for libretranslate API)
+- Changing the api key (optional)
 - 🌐 A list of supported languages — uncheck the ones you don’t want to make available.

 Only the selected languages will appear in the `[libretranslate_selector]`.